 Positioning strategy #3: Channel differentiation

 This brand positioning strategy focuses on your superior distribution channels.
-For example, if you are a retailer, then it would be worth highlighting how many stores or outlets there are in your chain and the benefits of shopping with you (such as free delivery).
+For example, if you are a retailer, it would be worth highlighting how many stores or outlets there are in your chain and the benefits of shopping with you (such as free delivery).

 FedEx is a prime example of this strategy with their “When it absolutely, positively has to be there overnight” tagline.
 FedEx became synonymous with overnight delivery, and this was a crucial factor in their success.